The 11 Very Best Things to Do in Mykonos

 Little Venice presents one of Mykonos’s most famous and charming photo spots.

 The best way to enjoy Little Venice is to get inside one of the bars and secure a spot on the balcony.
-Little Venice also offers one of the best sunsets on Mykonos, so consider planning a visit during the golden hour to absorb those Mediterranean sunset vibes.
+Little Venice also offers one of the best sunsets on Mykonos, so consider planning a visit during the golden hour to take in the Mediterranean sunset vibes.

-Little Venice also offers one of the best views of the windmills of Mykonos; if you can find a perch on one of the balconies hanging over the water.
-There are many excellent restaurants and bars in Little Venice, too.
+Little Venice also offers one of the best views of Mykonos’s windmills, if you can find a perch on one of the balconies overlooking the water.
+There are many excellent restaurants and bars in Little Venice as well.

 4 | Find the Pelican of Mykonos

 Picture this – you’re sitting eating gyros in a restaurant around Mykonos harbour, and suddenly, you see a massive pelican wandering towards you.
 Of course, it requires a double take, and then it disappears out of sight.
 So, you eat up and search for the pelican to find it around the back of the restaurant you were eating in.
-The pelican had gone to the back door to get fed, which we imagine is a regular thing in Mykonos Town!
+The pelican went to the back door to be fed, which we imagine is common in Mykonos Town.

-The pelicans have become a mascot of Mykonos, and finding them is undoubtedly one of the most unique and unusual things to do in Mykonos.
+The pelicans have become a Mykonos mascot, and spotting them is undoubtedly one of the most unique things to do in Mykonos.

-Anyway, there’s a story about the pelicans which goes like this: in 1958, a fisherman found an injured pelican and decided to look after it.
-The pelican became accustomed to people and started to wander the streets.
-The islanders named the pelican Petros, and the rest is history!
-Although it’s hard to find the exact number, it’s suggested that three wander Mykonos Town.
+There’s a story about the pelicans that goes like this: in 1958, a fisherman found an injured pelican and decided to care for it.
+The pelican became accustomed to people and began wandering the streets.
+The islanders named the pelican Petros, and the rest is history.

 5 | Watch the Sunset at St. Vasileios Church

 For the single best photo opportunity in Mykonos, you must wander up the hill to St. Vasileios Church.
 This spot has the best location over Old Port and Mykonos Town.
 And the best bit?
 You will be the only people there.
-Like us, grab a beer from the shop at the bottom of the hill (Mythos have ring pull tops for times like this!), wander up and soak up the atmosphere.
+Like us, grab a beer from the shop at the bottom of the hill, then wander up and soak up the atmosphere.
 Fancy taking a shot like this?
 Please read our guide to take better travel photos!

 6 | Take a Four-Wheel Tour